 Collateral is taken whenever possible to mitigate the credit risk assumed.
-The value of the collateral is monitored periodically and covers 100% of a credit risk associated with the respective financial asset.
-The main type of collateral taken by the Branch is residential and commercial properties.
+The value of the collateral is monitored periodically.
+The main type of collateral taken by the Branch is residential and commercial properties, land and cash deposits.
 Policies and processes are in place to monitor collateral concentration.